 You’ve Got Stories to Tell

 Everyone’s got good stories.
 They’re the anecdotes you’ve told friends, who’ve said, “Wow.
 You should write that down.”
-They’re those jokes a relative told at Thanksgiving that made you laugh till you almost upset the green beans.
+They’re those jokes a relative told at Thanksgiving that made you laugh till you almost upset the green bean casserole.

 They’re about the houses you’ve lived in or the pets you’ve loved.